The Glen Shopping Centre

 The Glen Shopping Centre is a major regional shopping centre located in Glen Waverley, Victoria, Australia.
-The head offices of MYOB are located in the centre.
+The head office of MYOB is located in the centre.

 History

 The Glen first opened in 1967 with Woolworths, Lindsay's (which later became Target), and 30 specialty shops and 600 car parking spaces.
 It was owned by the Shell and BHP Superannuation Funds.
 In 1991, the centre expanded to 120 stores, including a Best & Less and 2,000 car parking spaces.
 In addition, a food court, multiple levels of undercover car parking and travelators were added.
 At this point, Centro Properties took over the management of the centre.
-In February 1994, Centro acquired a 50% interest in the centre at a cost of A$37 million, with the two superannuation funds retaining 25% each; the Safeway was redeveloped at this time.
+In February 1994, Centro acquired a 50% interest in the centre at a cost of $37 million, with the two superannuation funds retaining 25% each; the Woolworths was redeveloped at this time.

-A major expansion in 1996 costing A$8 million saw the number of retailers expand to 170, including the opening of the first suburban David Jones store in Melbourne, with an official launch on 22 May 1996.
-In August 1999, a new consortium, Glen Property Trust in which Centro had a 50% interest, bought out the superannuation funds' stake in the centre at a price of A$81.5 million, taking Centro's stake in the centre to 75%.
+A major expansion in 1996 costing $8 million saw the number of retailers expand to 170, including the opening of the first suburban David Jones store in Melbourne, with an official launch on 22 May 1996.
+In August 1999, a new consortium, Glen Property Trust in which Centro had a 50% interest, bought out the superannuation funds' stake in the centre at a price of $81.5 million, taking Centro's stake in the centre to 75%.
 In June 2000, Centro acquired the final 25% share.